Making Dad’s Life Better

 If you’re the primary carer for your Dad, your goal is making his life better.
 But when you’re planning home care with your Dad, or assisting in planning home care for an older male family member or friend, you know there can be some very real hurdles to ensuring your Dad experiences happier ageing in his own home.

-Used to being the provider, your Dad attaches a stigma to seeking help.
-He is concerned that the need for care signals the loss of his strength and independence.
+Used to being the provider, your Dad attaches a stigma to seeking help at home.
+He is concerned that the need for home care signals the loss of his strength and independence.
 So he hides away in the family home pretending everything is OK.
 You worry and drop in often to check on him, all while juggling your own family, work and life commitments.

 A study by Western Sydney University looking specifically at the barriers surrounding older men’s access to care services, confirmed that most men avoid seeking care outside of the family.
 The study showed the major barriers affecting your Dad include: